sandragcarrillo/ethereal-interface/README.md

 # 🇺🇸 Ethereal interface DAPP

-_Ethereal is a dapp project created to share audiobooks and audiocourses, access is able only with a random NFT that anyone can mint in the platform, also users will be able to vote for their favourites categories that will be added in the platform._
+_Ethereal is the decentralized app where you will find educational content in the form of audio courses and audio books, which you will access by acquiring an NFT through a multisignature wallet.And because we want you to have fun while you learn, by being part of this project you will be able to vote for the category of your choice to be added to the platform._

 <img src="https://github.com/sandragcarrillo/ethereal-interface/blob/main/public/images/capture2.png?raw=true" width="800" align="center" style="float: center;" >